Araneta City: Early history

+Development

 In 1953, Araneta initially only purchased 4 ha of land from RCA, where he built his residence, which would become known as the "Bahay na Puti" (White House).
 It was in 1955 that Araneta purchased the remaining 31 ha from the RCA.
+After purchasing the land, Araneta envisioned the area as a potential mixed-use area.

 In 1956, Araneta sold a portion of the property to the Philippine National Bank which proceeded to set up a branch in the area.
 On the same year, the first Aguinaldo Department Store, a well-known retailer established its first branch beyond Manila.
 Araneta's Progressive Development Corporation (PDC) relocated its offices from Plaza Cervantes in Binondo, Manila to the Araneta Enterprise Building along Aurora Avenue.
 PDC would be later tasked to develop the Araneta Coliseum.

 In the following years after the opening of the Araneta Coliseum in 1960, rapid development took place in the area.
-From the 1960s until the 1980s, there was a construction boom around the complex, and the area became a bustling entertainment and leisure hub, with the creation of the first strip mall in the country composed of 147 stores, located along Aurora Boulevard, and the creation of Ali Mall, SM Cubao, Fiesta Carnival (now the site of Shopwise hypermarket), Plaza Fair, New Frontier Theater, Rustan's Superstore, National Book Store Superbranch, COD Department Store, Matsuzakaya Department Store and Matsuzakaya House, Uniwide Cubao, Farmers Plaza, Farmer's Market, and the Aurora Tower.
+From the 1960s until the 1980s, there was a construction boom around the complex, and the area became a bustling entertainment and leisure hub, with the creation of the first strip mall in the country composed of 147 stores, located along Aurora Boulevard, and the creation of Ali Mall, SM Cubao, Fiesta Carnival (later the site of a Shopwise hypermarket), Plaza Fair, New Frontier Theater, Rustan's Superstore, National Book Store Superbranch, COD Department Store, Matsuzakaya Department Store and Matsuzakaya House, Uniwide Cubao, Farmers Plaza, Farmer's Market, and the Aurora Tower.
 The developments around the complex caused the area to prosper over the years and competed with other business districts in the Metro, such as Manila, the Makati Central Business District, the Greenhills Center, and the Ortigas Center.